josedv82/matuR/README.md

 # Usage

-The main functions within the package are `maturation_cm()` and `maturation_in()`.
+The two main functions within the package are *`maturation_cm()`* and *`maturation_in()`*.
 Both functions perform the same calculations and return the same data.
-Users can choose one or the other one depending on the units they wish to explore the results.
-The function takes the raw data from the template and performs the Khamis-Roche and Mirwarld calculations.
+Users can choose one or the other one depending on which units they wish to explore the results.
+The function takes the raw data from the template and performs the Khamis-Roche and Mirwarld calculations returning a dataframe that users can manipulate for further analysis.

 ```
 library(matuR)